-1.1.2 Intended Use of the Reactor
+1.1.2.
+Intended Use of the Reactor

 Describe the intended purpose of the reactor and the end uses.
-This could include descriptions of electricity generation, heat generation and use, industrial facilities served, micro-grids served, etc. This description is intended to inform reviewers and stakeholders but is not intended to provide justification for licensing the reactor.
+This could include descriptions of electricity generation, heat generation and use, industrial facilities served, micro-grids served, etc.

-1.1.3 Overall Configuration
+1.1.3.
+Overall Configuration

-This section provides information on the overall layout of the plant and summarizes any features or the plant layout that are significant from the perspective of the LMP-based affirmative safety case.
+This section provides information on the overall layout of the plant and summarizes any features of the plant layout that are significant from the perspective of the LMP-based affirmative safety case.
 This is intended to be a summary discussion of major plant attributes (e.g., thermal and electric power levels) accompanied by illustrative drawings, site plans, etc., that support the discussion.
 A system-level plant block diagram should be considered for this section, possibly color-coded to identify systems that are relevant to fundamental safety functions.
 The block diagram should align with the construct of Sections 1.1.4.1 through 1.1.4.4.